DinosXa/Data-Analytics-/README.md

 Data Analyst Practitioner in  Business Analytics and Personalization Technologies

-Sxamining real-time sales numbers and customer feedback, in hopes of providing some value to the retailers.
+Examining real-time sales numbers and customer feedback, in hopes of providing some value to the retailers.